whatthefork/PHP-URL-Signer/README.md

 It's been tested with PHP 7.2.x

+## Hash algorithm

+The code, as is, uses SHA256 since that is available in most PHP installations.
+You can change it to whatever your system supports if you have the need.

 ## License
 You're free to use this code however you see fit, it's licensed under GPLv2.
 Use at your own risk!
 No warranty is expressed nor implied.